 Which version of the design app does this course cover?

-This course covers the design app located at preview.kniterate.com and is being updated to reflect the newest version of the Kniterate design app located at editor.kniterate.design.
-Just as the older version of the design app will remain available, the current version of this Session 1 will remain available as the session is updated.
-Latest updates for all sessions will be posted here.
-What's important to remember is that though many new features have been included in the updated design app, the principles of knit design remain the same.
+This course covers the updated design app located at editor.kniterate.design.
+Lessons for the older, still active, design app remain available within this session.
+Updates for all sessions are posted here.
+What's important to remember is though many new features have been included in the updated design app, the principles of knit design remain the same.

 You're not covering the information I need.
 Will there be other sessions?